Lynching of Austin Callaway

 Austin Callaway, also known as Austin Brown (d.
 9 September 1940), was a young African-American man who was taken from jail by a group of six white men and lynched on September 8, 1940, in LaGrange, Georgia.
-The day before, Callaway had been arrested as a suspect in an assault of a white woman.
+The day before, Callaway had been arrested as a suspect in the attempted rape of a white woman.
 The gang carried out extrajudicial punishment and prevented the youth from ever receiving a trial.
 They shot him numerous times, fatally wounding him and leaving him for dead.
 Found by a motorist, Callaway was taken to a hospital, where he died of his wounds.